corybhowmik/corybhowmik.github.io/README.md

 3. AC Bhowmik & G Fuligni.
 Medical student advocacy for homeless populations in healthcare.
 New York State Academy of Family Physicians Conference, 2023.
 4. AC Bhowmik & G Fuligni.
 Advocacy for homeless populations in healthcare – A narrative from the medical student perspective.
 Homeless Outreach Project Symposium, 2022.
 5. C Wilkinson, AC Bhowmik, & C Nelson.
 Predicting age in 2- to 12-month-old infants with and without future developmental delays using resting state EEG measures.
 Cognitive Neuroscience Society, 2021.
-6. E Sala*, JM Moore*, A Amorin**, H Martinez Jr**, AC Bhowmik**, L Lamsam, S Chang, S Soltys, L Katznelson, & GR Harsh.
+6. E Sala, JM Moore, A Amorin, H Martinez Jr, AC Bhowmik, L Lamsam, S Chang, S Soltys, L Katznelson, & GR Harsh.
 CyberKnife radiotherapy for the multimodal management of pituitary adenomas.
 Congress of Neurological Surgeons, 2017.

 ## Posters & Talks
-I Berthomieux, K Davis, AC Bhowmik & G Fuligni.
+1. I Berthomieux, K Davis, AC Bhowmik & G Fuligni.
 Flipping the script - A teach-in on the intersection of mental health and homelessness.
 NYU Langone Health, 2022.
 2. AC Bhowmik.
 Understanding mental health programs in schools: How educational interventions are trying to reduce depression and anxiety, especially for marginalized folx.
 Harvard Graduate School of Education, 2020.
 3. AC Bhowmik.
 On the association between hearing loss and depression: How auditory disabilities can stimulate mental health issues and cognitive decline.
 Columbia Biomedical Engineering, 2020.
 4. AC Bhowmik & A Atkins.
 Assessing implicit bias in sexuality using Python and R modeling.
 Harvard Graduate School of Education, 2020.